IndiGG Price Reaches $0.0014 on Exchanges (INDI)

-IndiGG (INDI) traded down 7.6% against the U.S. dollar during the twenty-four hour period ending at 12:00 PM E.T. on November 1st.
-During the last week, IndiGG has traded 4.3% higher against the U.S. dollar.
-One IndiGG token can currently be purchased for approximately $0.0014 or 0.00000002 BTC on major exchanges.
-IndiGG has a total market cap of $123.60 million and $371.89 worth of IndiGG was traded on exchanges in the last 24 hours.
+IndiGG (INDI) traded down 11.1% against the dollar during the 1-day period ending at 14:00 PM Eastern on November 2nd.
+In the last seven days, IndiGG has traded up 12% against the dollar.
+IndiGG has a market capitalization of $123.60 million and $276.77 worth of IndiGG was traded on exchanges in the last 24 hours.
+One IndiGG token can now be purchased for approximately $0.0014 or 0.00000002 BTC on exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.